Navigating the College Soccer Recruitment Process: Common Mistakes to Avoid

 Here’s what we recommend:

-Start early and stay consistent
+Start early and maintain consistency.

-Be realistic and open to multiple levels
+Be realistic and open to various levels.

-Engage in your own recruitment — don’t just wait
+Engage in your own recruitment — don’t just wait.

 ⚽ Ready to Avoid These Mistakes?